 Here are five easy-to-follow steps for online course creation.
-At SchoolKeep, we call this the On-Demand Training Framework as it will enable you to create an online course and deliver it when and where your learners need it.
+At SchoolKeep, we call this the Beginner’s Guide to Creating an Online Training Program as it will enable you to create an online course and deliver it when and where your learners need it.
 It is an iterative process that recommends you start small (with one course), learn from the process and your learners’ engagement, and adjust and improve your training program based on the feedback you receive from target learners.

 Step 1: Define your training goals and learner persona

 Embedded in this front-end planning is getting an in-depth understanding of your customers and audience.
 Think about who you’re creating this training for.
 What are their demographics?
 What do they care about?
 What terminology or jargon would / wouldn’t they understand?
 How do they like to learn?
 What would they like to learn?
 Once you answer these questions, you will have a great foundation for your learner persona.

 Next, determine the purpose of your first online course: Is it to instruct learners on a specific tech program or skill?
 Or is it to help them be better practitioners in their industry?
 Is the aim to create a short digital instructional course to promote your brand and services?
 Is the program a one-off course or a series of learning paths?